 - Sisu Capital Fund v Tucker BCC 463, unfair prejudice challenge to TXU CVAs

 Banking and Finance

-Banking and financial services work which spans a large range of subject areas, including general banking disputes, mis-selling claims, derivatives, CDO, CLO and SIV work, hedge fund litigation, client money and client asset rules and regulatory investigations.
+David’s banking and financial services work spans a large range of subject areas, including general banking disputes, mis-selling claims, derivatives, structured finance, hedge fund litigation, client money and client asset rules and regulatory investigations.

 - Napier Park v Harbourmaster Pro-rata CLO EWCA Civ 984 (CA), interpretation of reinvestment criteria in CLO transaction